QHZSS/SRAWL/README.md

 #### Model
  - We use [SQLova](https://github.com/naver/sqlova) as our base model for semantic parsing task and apply our method on it.
  - We use [single-hop-rc](https://github.com/shmsw25/single-hop-rc) as our base model for machine reading comprehension task and apply our method on it.
-The code for MRC task is in [code_for_mrc](https://github.com/QHZSS/SRAWL/tree/master/code_for_mrc)
+The code for MRC task is in code_for_mrc/ folder.

 #### Generate potential logical forms for QA pairs
 - See [wikisql_data_generation.py](https://github.com/QHZSS/SRAWL/blob/master/wikisql_data_generation.py), which is originally used in [qa-hard-em](https://github.com/shmsw25/qa-hard-em/tree/wikisql)